comp-journalism/commentIQ/CommentAPIcode/README.md

 ```

 ### 3. Create a vocabulary (optional)
-In order to run the API code we need to create a vocabulary of unigram which is used in calculating scores.
+In order to run the API code we need to create a vocabulary of unigrams which is used in calculating scores.
 This vocabulary is used to define a feature vector to describe each comment and article.
 It is advisable to get fair amount of data like 3 months worth of comments in order to get more accurate results.
 You might also consider updating your vocabulary periodically so that new words that are introduced in a news discourse can be accounted for.

 For convenience, and to get started with the API quickly, a vocabulary file is provide when you check out the project.
 It's called vocab_freq.json and is within the 'apidata' folder.
 You can also download that file <a href="http://ec2-54-173-77-171.compute-1.amazonaws.com/commentIQ/v1/getVocabulary" target="_blank">here</a>.
 However, for the best results we recommend that you create your own vocabulary.